Al Davis: The "11th man"

-The Al Davis Memorial Torch
+Al Davis memorial torch

-After Davis' death, Mark Davis and the Raiders created the Al Davis Memorial Torch.
+After Davis's death, Mark Davis and the Raiders created the Al Davis memorial torch.

-There are currently two such torches: the original torch is a gas-operated torch that was brought out on game days at the Oakland Coliseum, and was lit by a former Raiders player or coach prior to each Raider home game.
+There are currently two such torches: the original torch is a gas-operated torch that was brought out on game days at the Oakland Coliseum and was lit by Raiders alumni, celebrities and fans prior to each Raider home game.
 That individual would then also sign the back or one of the side panels of the torch.